-Of course, it’s best to take care of the clothing you do have and avoid buying new but every now and then you may want to add a fresh item to your wardrobe.
+Of course, it’s best to take care of the clothing you do have and avoid buying new, but now and then, you may want to add a fresh item to your wardrobe.
 Slow fashion means taking into consideration who made your clothing, what materials were used, and how they were sourced.
 Check out Good On You for an awesome source on brands that use ethical practices and which to avoid.

 This is the easiest challenge of all.
-Devote time each day to expanding your knowledge and reading with purpose.
-Stay on top of environmental current events, dig deeper, and always check sources!
+Devote time each day to expand your knowledge and read with purpose.
+Stay on top of current environmental events, dig deeper, and always check sources!
 If you can replace even a percentage of time you spend scrolling the grid, it can make a world of difference.